nozzlegear/ShopifySharp/ShopifySharp.Extensions.DependencyInjection/README.md

 # ShopifySharp.Extensions.DependencyInjection

 This package adds support for injecting ShopifySharp services into .NET classes using Microsoft's Dependency Injection framework.
-To do this, it exposes several methods that extend the [IServiceCollection interface](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.iservicecollection?view=dotnet-plat-ext-8.0), and Microsoft's DI framework will then make the ShopifySharp services available to the rest of your code when you add the interfaces to your constructor.
+To do this, it exposes several methods that extend the [IServiceCollection interface](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.iservicecollection?view=dotnet-plat-ext-8.0).
+Microsoft's DI framework will then make the ShopifySharp services available to the rest of your code when you add the interfaces to your class constructors.

 ```cs
 // In your Program.cs or Startup.cs file, or wherever you register your Dependency Injection services
 public class DependencyInjectionExample(IServiceCollection services)
 {
     // ...